web analytics

 With every passing day of January, all the self-employed people are nearing their self-assessment tax return deadline which is 31 January.
-For locums, this is the time of added work of getting the paper work sorted and finances managed.
+For locum doctors, including locum GPs, this is the time of added work of getting the paper work sorted and finances managed.
+Locum doctors often need to file self assessment tax returns due to the nature of locum work and the variety of ways they can be paid, whether as a sole trader, through a limited company, or as an employee.
+This means you may have income received from multiple sources, including untaxed income, dividends, or payments from an employer or agency.
+Understanding your responsibilities for UK tax, income tax, national insurance, and corporation tax is essential, as missing the filing deadline can result in penalties from HM Revenue.
 So, to make the process smoother, you can go through these 10 tips for your tax return submission.

 1. Set up your account and get your access codes